Beitunia: Mamluk period

-Ottoman era
+Ottoman period

 Beitunia, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was located in the Nahiya of Quds of the Liwa of Quds.
 The population was 75 households and 5 bachelors, all Muslim.
 They paid a fixed tax rated of 33,3% on wheat, barley, olives, vineyards, fruit trees, goats and/or beehives, in addition to occasional revenues; a total of 23,000 akçe.

 In 1738 Richard Pococke called it "a place called Bethany to the north."
 The American scholar Edward Robinson noted it in 1838, as a Muslim village, part of the El-Kuds district.

 In 1870 the French explorer Victor Guérin found that Beitunia contained six hundred inhabitants.
 Socin found from an official Ottoman village list from about the same year (1870) that Beitunia had a total of 147 houses and a population of 481, though the population count included men, only.
 Several inscriptions, dating to 1873-74 and forwards, have been described from the house of the village Mukhtar.
 In 1883, the PEF's Survey of Western Palestine described Beitunia as "A good-sized village of stone, surrounded by olives, standing high on a flat rocky ridge, with a plain to the east.
-To the east are cisterns, wine-presses, and a pond (el Baliia), which contains water in winter.
+To the east are cisterns, wine-presses, and a pond (el-Balûā), which contains water in winter.
 On the north and east are rock-cut tombs with well-cut entrances, but blocked up."
 In 1896 the population of Betunja was estimated to be about 1,056 persons.